fubar2/vapetemp/README.md

 ##Recommended
+Need the Adafruit_GPIO python library installed and matplotlib.
+Native raspbian matplotlib has problems with tcl/tk so use the source, Luke and compile the latest code for yourself.

 In order NOT to have to run the code as root, there's a problem with jessie raspbian as of now that you need to fix.
 To do that you need to run something like this: